grpc/proposal/A71-xds-fallback.md

 LB policies to XdsResolver.
 Redesign XdsClient watch API to express relationships between resource watches.

-## Temporary environment variable protection

-This option will be behind `GRPC_EXPERIMENTAL_XDS_FALLBACK`.
-If this variable is unset or is `false`, only the first server configuration from the `xds_servers` field in the bootstrap file will be used.
-This applies for the top-level `xds_servers` field and the per-authority `xds_servers` field.

 [A27]: A27-xds-global-load-balancing.md
 [A36]: A36-xds-for-servers.md
 [A40]: A40-csds-support.md